Ensono/amido.github.io/docs/testing/dotnet_testing_selenium.md

 Fixtures contains xUnit class fixtures.
 These class fixtures are used to create a test context for the tests.
 The fixture is where you can put fixture setup (via constructor) and teardown (Via `Dispose()`).

-See xUnit documentation for information on different fixtures and how to use them: https://xunit.net/docs/shared-context
+See xUnit documentation for information on different fixtures and how to use them: [XUnit Shared Context](https://xunit.net/docs/shared-context)

 ### Stories